 #21: Ash Blonde Hair with Lowlights

 If you like cooler tones, try ash blonde hair with lowlights.
-Having an ash blonde with lowlights is very trendy right now, but not every person can achieve a truly ashy color.
-Consult with your stylist about whether If this option would work for you.
+Having an ash blonde with lowlights is trendy, but only some people can achieve a truly ashy color.
+Consult with your stylist about whether this option would work for you.

 #22: Blonde Grey Hair with Lowlights

-For a fashion-forward color try blonde grey hair with lowlights.
-Very cool, and icy blonde tones are having a moment.
-These blonde hair color ideas with lowlights are a great option for those with already very light blonde.
-Remember that these fashion colors are very high maintenance on your hair and your bank account.
+For a fashion-forward color, try blonde-grey hair with lowlights.
+Very cool and icy blonde tones are having a moment.
+These blonde hair color ideas with lowlights are a great option for those who are already very light blonde.
+Remember that these fashion colors are very high maintenance on your hair and bank account.

 #23: Beige Lowlights

 For blondes wanting to go a little darker, consider adding beige lowlights.
 Adding lowlights to blonde hair is a wonderful way to add richness and dimension to your color.
-Keep the lowlights to only a shade or two darker than the rest of your hair so as not to look unnatural or stripe-y.
+Keep the lowlights to only a shade or two darker than the rest of your hair not to look unnatural or stripey.

 #24: Blonde Hair with Lowlights and Dark Roots

-If you want a more modern blonde, try blonde hair with lowlights and dark roots.
-Darker roots are very popular with those wanting a softer look and lower maintenance.
+Try blonde hair with lowlights and dark roots if you want a more modern blonde.
+Darker roots are popular with those wanting a softer look and lower maintenance.
 The effect is a more natural-looking blonde with lots of dimension.
 Ask your stylist for a shadow root at your next appointment.

 #25: Blonde Hair with Lowlights and a Shadow Root

-For a lovely lived-in color consider blonde hair with lowlights and a shadow root.
+Consider blonde hair with lowlights and a shadow root for a lovely lived-in color.
 Blonde with a shadow root and lowlights requires very little salon maintenance.
-If budget is a concern this may be the perfect blonde color option for you.
-The initial salon visit may be expensive, but you can go much longer in between touch-up appointments.
+If budget is a concern, this may be the perfect blonde color option.
+The initial salon visit may be expensive, but you can go much longer between touch-up appointments.
 Ask your stylist what they suggest.